Harold Putnam (Massachusetts politician)

 Harold Barnes Putnam Jr. (February 15, 1916 – January 9, 2007) was an American politician, attorney, journalist, and artist.
-He represented the 6th Norfolk district in the Massachusetts House of Representatives from 1949 to 1957.
+Born in Boston, he graduated from Dartmouth College, served in the U.S. Navy during World War II, and worked as a journalist at The Boston Globe.
+A member of the Republican Party, he represented the 6th Norfolk district in the Massachusetts House of Representatives from 1949 to 1957.
+From 1970 until his resignation in 1973, he served as a regional director in the U.S. Department of Health, Education, and Welfare.
+Putnam then became a professional artist.

 Early life and career

 Harold Barnes Putnam Jr. was born on February 15, 1916, in Hyde Park, Boston, to Harold Barnes Putnam and Martha Hyde Putnam.
 Putnam received his primary education at Boston Latin School.
 He then attended Dartmouth College, where he received a Bachelor of Arts in 1937.
 At Dartmouth, he also gained an interest in art and began painting.
 He studied art at the Boston Museum of Fine Arts.
 He briefly attended Harvard Law School from 1950 to 1951; however, due to familial and legislative obligations, he did not graduate.
 He received a law degree from the Boston University School of Law in 1952.

 He worked as a journalist for The Boston Globe from 1937 to 1948, with him serving as veterans columnist for some of this time.
 Putnam served in the United States Navy during World War II, from 1943 to 1945, as a gunnery officer, rising to the rank of lieutenant.